e7erna1/DINS/README.md

 Press button add
 ### Edit user
-Enter name and press "Find"
+Enter name and press "Find".

 You can change any of the fields except birthday, just change to a new value and click "Update".

 After clicking the "clear" button, the table is cleared.
 ### Delete user
-Enter name and press "Find"
+Enter name and press "Find".

 For the person you are interested in, click "Delete".

 After clicking the "clear" button, the table is cleared.
 ### Get by value
 You should choose one of the items by which the program will search for a user for you.